14th Railway Facilities Protection Division NKVD: Dispositions

 It served as part of the 'operational Army' from 3 August 1944 to 10 February 1945.
-It participated in the Operation Bagration, Baltic Offensive, East Prussian Offensive and East Pomeranian Offensive operations.
+It participated in the Operation Bagration and the Baltic, East Prussian and East Pomeranian offensive operations.

 After the end of World War II the division conducted operational work to combat gang violence (the Forest Brothers).

 It was disbanded in accordance with the order of the Ministry of Internal Affairs of the USSR number 00248 of 15 May 1951.